Men and Mental Health

 - Unusual thinking or behaviors that concern other people

-Mental disorders can be treated: If you are unsure where to go for help, ask your family doctor or visit NIMH’s Help for Mental Illnesses webpage.
-Communicating well with your health care provider can improve your care and help you both make good choices about your health.
+Mental disorders can be treated: If you are unsure where to go for help, ask a health care provider or visit NIMH’s Help for Mental Illnesses webpage.
+Communicating well with a health care provider can improve your care and help you both make good choices about your health.
 Read about tips to help prepare and get the most out of your visit.
-For additional resources, including questions to ask your health care provider, visit the Agency for Healthcare Research and Quality.
+For additional resources, including questions to ask a health care provider, visit the Agency for Healthcare Research and Quality .

 - Autism Spectrum Disorder